Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

                                       final VisitorID.AuthenticationState authenticationState);
 ```

-*identifierType* (String) containing `identifier type`;  should not be null or empty.
+*identifierType (String)* containing `identifier type`;  should not be null or empty.

-*identifier* (String) containing `identifier value`; should not be null or empty.
+*identifier (String)* containing `identifier value`; should not be null or empty.

-If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-*authenticationState* indicates the authentication state of the user, which contains one of the `VisitorID.AuthenticationState` values:
+*authenticationState* indicates the authentication state of the user, and contains one of the `VisitorID.AuthenticationState` values:
 * `VisitorID.AuthenticationState.AUTHENTICATED`
 * `VisitorID.AuthenticationState.LOGGED_OUT`
 * `VisitorID.AuthenticationState.UNKNOWN`